0b01/rickyhan.com/_posts/2018-02-06-rust-guitar-pedal-effects-dsp.markdown

 categories: jekyll update
 ---

 A guitar effect alters how the input sounds by adding distortion, delaying signal, shifting pitch/frequency and changing dynamics and loudness.
 Most physical pedals are analog - altering the electric signals directly, with non-existent latency.
-Digital effects sample the source input at high frequencies(44100 Hertz) and quickly process using DSP algorithms so it appears live.
+Digital effect units sample the source input at high frequencies(44100 Hertz) and quickly process using DSP algorithms so the output appears live.

-My project uses JACK which stands for **JACK Audio Connection Kit** and uses the abstraction of port, or plug, socket, jack.
-The idea is writing a program that registers input and output ports on JACK server and processes audio as it comes in.
-So I googled around and found [rust-jack](https://github.com/RustAudio/rust-jack) and quickly got audio playback to work.
+This projects uses JACK(**J**ACK **A**udio **C**onnection **K**it) and uses the abstraction of jack.
+The program registers input and output ports on JACK server and processes audio as it comes in.
+I googled around and found [rust-jack](https://github.com/RustAudio/rust-jack) and quickly got audio playback to work.

 # Setup

-I first booted up a server with `qjackctl` and changed the setup to lower the latency(bottom right corner).
+I first booted up a server with `qjackctl` and changed setup to lower latency(bottom right corner)...

 ![qjackctl](https://i.imgur.com/7052cHF.png)

-Then the playback example from `rust-jack` works and the audio appears live:
+Then got a playback example to work...

 ```rust
 extern crate jack;